AgileBIM/FabCOD/docs/wiki/PRODUCTENTRY-SubObject.md

 ##### Returns
 STRING
 ### Property: SKey
-Get/Set the SKey property of the PRUDUCTENTRY Object.
+Get/Set the SKey property of the PRODUCTENTRY Object.

 Available in Fabrication 2018.2 versions and later.
 ##### Returns